You Can Learn to be a More Compassionate Leader

-Over the past few years, I have concentrated a great deal on what makes a good leader.
-When you contemplate a great leader in your life, who is the first person that comes into your mind?
+Over the past few years, I have focused on what makes a good leader, considering questions like this, When contemplating a great leader in your life, who is the first person to come to mind?
 What style of leadership do they practise?
+How relevant is empathy in leadership?

 Some believe that compassionate leadership is the most effective style.
 People often have mixed reactions to this concept: they may see compassion as a fluffy word and not descriptive of a strong leader.
 Leading with compassion, however, is not just about being nice or kind to others.
 It is about being sincere, genuine, and authentic in your interactions with others.
 It's about inspiring others to want to work with and follow you.